North Pine (Lake Samsonvale)

 Once the dam reaches its full supply level, water is discharged from the dam over the spillway.
 If you would like to be notified about releases from North Pine, sign up for our free dam release notification service or download our public safety mobile app.

-On 27 December 2019, Seqwater enacted a Reduced Full Supply Level for North Pine Dam (part of the North Pine Dam Improvement Project).
+On 27 December 2019, Seqwater enacted a Reduced Full Supply Level for North Pine Dam (part of the North Pine Dam Upgrade).
 The new level equates to a storage percentage of approximately 68% capacity.
 This new level will remain in place until dam improvement work is completed on North Pine Dam.

 - KEY INFORMATION